Mahmoud02/thoth/README.md

 ## 🏛️ Inspiration

-Thoth is inspired by the ancient Egyptian god of wisdom, writing, and knowledge.
-Just as Thoth was the divine scribe and mediator of the gods, this project aims to be a reliable and intelligent storage solution for modern applications.
+Thoth is inspired by the ancient Egyptian god of wisdom, writing, and knowledge, this project aims to be a reliable and intelligent storage solution for modern applications.

 ## 🚀 Overview